yasamanhaji/EduGuide-Backend/Architecture.md

- # Volunteer Task Management System Architecture
+ # EduGuide System Architecture

 ## Overview

-The Volunteer Task Management System is designed to coordinate volunteer activities during crisis situations.
-In emergency events, volunteers often participate in activities such as debris removal, food distribution, and assisting vulnerable individuals.
-Without proper coordination, some locations may become overcrowded with volunteers while others receive little or no assistance.
+The EduGuide system is designed to facilitate educational counseling by connecting students with academic advisors based on their educational needs.
+The platform enables students to receive personalized guidance while allowing advisors to effectively manage and support their assigned students.

-The system provides a centralized platform that enables coordinators to create and manage volunteer tasks while allowing volunteers to participate in available activities based on their geographical location.
+The system provides a centralized platform where administrators can assign academic advisors to students.
+Once assigned, students and advisors can communicate through a real-time online chat, enabling continuous guidance, discussion of academic progress, and timely support throughout the counseling process.

 From an architectural perspective, the project demonstrates the application of Clean Architecture together with CQRS, MediatR, the State Pattern, Optimistic Concurrency Control, and real-time communication using SignalR.